tarantool/docbot/README.md

-# TarantoolBot
+# DocBot - Tarantool Documentation pipeline bot

-TarantoolBot automates a process of doc issues creating after external behaviour is changed.
+TarantoolBot automates a process of creating a documentation request after external behaviour is changed.
 Documentation bot has its own account on mail.ru and on github.com.
 Its name is TarantoolBot.
 It uses GitHub webhooks to track all new comments on issues, labeled with 'doc update' label.
 In a comment a one can ask the bot to create a new issue on tarantool/doc, when the issue